 Mr. and Mrs. Garza moved from the Bay Area to Longmont, Colorado in 2000 to live with their youngest daughter’s family.
 Due to increasing difficulty with his breathing, Mr. Garza saw a pulmonologist in early 2004 and was diagnosed with asbestos pleural disease and asbestosis.
-He was placed on supplemental oxygen shortly thereafter and remains on supplemental oxygen on a 24 hour basis.
-Mr. Garza takes various medications to control the anxiety caused by his breathing problems and for chest discomfort.
+He was placed on supplemental oxygen shortly thereafter and remains on supplemental oxygen on a 24-hour basis.
+Mr. Garza takes various medications to control the anxiety caused by his breathing problems and chest discomfort.
 Medical testimony at trial established that he is likely to die within the next 5 years as a consequence of his asbestos lung disease.

 Mr. and Mrs. Garza have been married for 56 years.
 Mrs. Garza was unable to travel from Colorado to attend the trial.
-She is currently disabled and almost entirely dependent on her husband to perform household services, such as cooking, cleaning, gardening and maintenance.
+She is currently disabled and almost entirely dependent on her husband to perform household services, such as cooking, cleaning, gardening, and maintenance.
 He testified that as of the time of trial he was 80% reduced in his ability to perform these services and feared that as his disease progressed he would become completely incapacitated, requiring Mrs. Garza to live in an assisted care facility.

-Plaintiffs presented the live testimony of Joseph Garza, deposition testimony from Robert Bockstahler, corporate witness for Eagle Picher Industries, and various expert witnesses on the subjects of industrial hygiene, historical state of the art regarding asbestos health hazards, pulmonary medicine and forensic economics in the first phase of the trial.
+Plaintiffs presented the live testimony of Joseph Garza, deposition testimony from Robert Bockstahler, a corporate witness for Eagle Picher Industries, and various expert witnesses on the subjects of industrial hygiene, historical state of the art regarding asbestos health hazards, pulmonary medicine, and forensic economics in the first phase of the trial.
 The jury found for plaintiffs, awarding them compensatory damages totaling $1,578,294 at the conclusion of the first phase.
 A finding of legal malice or oppression was also made by the jury entitling plaintiffs to seek punitive damages from Asbestos Corporation Limited in a second phase that considered the company’s financial condition.